Read This First

 Prompt 2: Ron claims that the following two claims have equal evidentiary strength if the number and quality of eyewitnesses for both claims are equal.
 1: A dog swam across the lake.
 2: A dog flew across the lake.
 How might we respond to Ron?

-The central claim is this: To respond to Ron’s assertion about the equal evidentiary strength of the two claims based on the number and quality of eyewitnesses, we must consider the nature of the claims, the plausibility of each event, and the role of prior knowledge in evaluating evidence.
+In plain terms: To respond to Ron’s assertion about the equal evidentiary strength of the two claims based on the number and quality of eyewitnesses, we must consider the nature of the claims, the plausibility of each event, and the role of prior knowledge in evaluating evidence.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Evidence Workshop tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.